-Professor, Department of Reproductive Health, Moi University Chair, Moi Institutional and Research Ethics Committee, Eldoret, Kenya.
+Professor, Department of Reproductive Health, Moi University, Chair, Moi Institutional and Research Ethics Committee, Eldoret, Kenya.

 Professor Edwin Were obtained his undergraduate medicine degree from the University of Nairobi (1983), where he subsequently specialized in Obstetrics and Gynecology (1988).
 He later completed his Public Health training (1996) in the Johns Hopkins University, Baltimore, Maryland, USA.

-training (1996) in the Johns Hopkins University, Baltimore, Maryland, USA.
 He has also completed training as an Arthur Ashe Foundation for Defeat AIDS fellow at Cornell University, New York (2004) and in Principles of STD and HIV Research at University of Washington, Seattle (2007).
-Prof Were has taught reproductive health at the Moi University medical school over the last

-27 years.
-He is the founding head of the Department of Reproductive Health of Moi Universitty, Eldoret, Kenya.
-He was also the founding secretary (1996-2013) of the Moi Institutional and Research Ethics Committee and is currently its Chair (2013- to date).
+Prof Were has taught reproductive health at the Moi University medical school over the last 27 years.
+He is the founding head of the Department of Reproductive Health of Moi University, Eldoret, Kenya.
+He was also the founding secretary (1996 - 2013) of the Moi Institutional and Research Ethics Committee and is currently its Chair (2013- to date).
 He also teaches a Masters course in International Research Ethics at Moi University School of Medicine.
 Prof Were's research interests include HIV Prevention and Maternal and Neonatal Health Research.